Your guide to the best cafes, restaurants and takeaways offering Fairtrade coffee.

 Waterstones: did you know that Waterstones bookshops serve Fairtrade coffee next to their neatly stacked bookshelves?
 Find your nearest Waterstones

-Did you know that Waterstones bookshops serve Fairtrade coffee next to their neatly stacked bookshelves?
-And the National Trust offer Fairtrade coffee as well as tea from the lovely Clipper Teas, so you can enjoy a nice cuppa and a relaxing day out.
+The National Trust: The National Trust’s cafes serve Fairtrade coffee as well as tea from the lovely Clipper Teas, so you can enjoy a nice cuppa and a relaxing day out.
 Find your nearest National Trust property

 Fairtrade coffee Off the beaten track

 There’s a world of Fairtrade cafes out there that we probably don’t even know about!
 There’s no reason why your favourite place for a cuppa and a catch up can’t be Fairtrade – whether that’s down a side street or at the garden centre.
 Just don’t be afraid to ask!
 And if they don’t stock Fairtrade, they might go searching for it.
 This is a great way you can help support the thousands of farmers and workers around the world who rely on coffee for their livelihoods.

-In the office
+Fairtrade coffee In the office